AlaskaAirlines/AuroSvelteDemo/README.md

 |---|---
 | npm start | Runs the app in the development mode.<br />Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 ||Browser sync and linting in the CLI is enabled.
-| npm test | Launches the test runner in the interactive watch mode
 | npm build | Production build in the `build` folder.<br>Optimized, minimized and prepared for deployment
+| npm run dev | This will build and watch the code base as well as serve the application on your localhost.

 ## Setting up a new Svelte project with Auro Web Components